 Understanding Post-Delegation Dispute Resolution Procedures

 Post-Delegation Dispute Resolution Procedures have been developed to provide those harmed by a new gTLD Registry Operator's conduct an alternative avenue to complain about that conduct.
-All such dispute resolution procedures will be handled by providers external to ICANN and require that complainants take specific steps to address their issues before filing a formal complaint.
+All such dispute resolution procedures are handled by providers external to ICANN and require that complainants take specific steps to address their issues before filing a formal complaint.
 An Expert Panel will determine whether a Registry Operator is at fault and recommend remedies to ICANN.
-Currently, there are three Post-Delegation Dispute Resolution Procedures (two completed and one still open for discussion):
+Currently, there are three Post-Delegation Dispute Resolution Procedures:

 The Trademark PDDRP generally addresses a Registry Operator's complicity in trademark infringement on the first or second level of a New gTLD.
 At least 30 days prior to filing a formal complaint, a rights holder must notify the Registry of the alleged infringing conduct and express a willingness to meet to resolve the issue.
 Review the Trademark PDDRP [PDF, 181 KB].